TimoliaDE/HowTo/docs/ranks/premium.en.md

 - Kits created in 1vs1 are saved but become inaccessible after the rank expires.
 - Pixelshop features are deactivated after the rank expires but are still available.
 They become accessible again when you regain the rank.
 - Monthly MegaPixels remain intact and can be spent even without an active rank.

+## Will my rank be refunded??
+Money that was paid for a rank is usually not refunded by us.